 On September 12, 2023, EPA published in the Federal Register the availability of the latest emissions model MOVES4 for use in state implementation plans and transportation conformity (EPA, 2023b).
 The announcement started a two-year transportation conformity grace period that ends on September 12, 2025.
-For the June 2024 Conformity Analysis, MAG will continue to use MOVES3.1 in accordance with the EPA two-year grace period.
+For this conformity analysis, MAG will continue to use MOVES3.1 in accordance with the EPA two-year grace period.
 After the two-year grace period, MOVES4 will be required to be used for conformity analyses.